ovh/docs/pages/web/domains/dns_server_general_information/guide.en-ca.md

 In other words, these records stored on DNS servers are what make your domain names accessible on the internet.

-**Find out how to edit the DNS servers for your OVH domain name.**
+**Find out how to edit the DNS servers for your OVHcloud domain name.**

 ## Requirements

-- You must have a domain name registered with OVH.
+- You must have a domain name registered with OVHcloud.
-- You must have the [appropriate permissions to manage](https://docs.ovh.com/gb/en/customer/managing-contacts/){.external}. the domain name from your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+- You must have the [appropriate permissions to manage](../../customer/managing-contacts/) the domain name from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
-- You must be logged in to your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+- You must be logged in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.

 > [!warning]
 >
-> If your domain name is not registered with OVH, you will need to edit the DNS servers using the interface given by the service provider that manages it.
+> If your domain name is not registered with OVHcloud, you will need to edit the DNS servers using the interface given by the service provider that manages it.
 >

 ## Instructions